 I’ve always maintained that fresh heartbreak leads people to make all kinds of poor decisions.
-These are things to stay away from if you’re struggling with getting over a breakup.
+These are things to stay away from if you’re struggling with getting over a recent breakup.
 I’ve done every single thing on this list, so if you’ve already stumbled and made a few of these breakup mistakes, know that you’re in good company!

 If you’ve been broken up with, here are 16 things to avoid doing at all costs.

 1. Keeping Contact

 Trust me, when it comes to breakup mistakes trying to stay in touch with an ex is the surest way to keep re-opening the wound, over and over again.